Search Icon

 • Measuring Equipment

-Building electrical panels, as the beating heart of a building’s electrical system, play a vital role in distribution, control, and protection of electrical current.
+Building electrical panels, as the beating heart of a building’s electrical system, play a vital role in the distribution, control, and protection of electrical current.
 These panels consist of a set of electrical equipment designed to safely distribute electricity to different parts of the building and protect circuits against overload, short circuit, and other hazards.

 Main Switch (Miniature)